 Let`s look into the below table where the information of a number of participants is given of a course.
-The course occurs in every year and in every month, we can see a different number of participants.
+The course occurs every year and every month, we can see a different number of participants.
 The data table is shown below.

 Now we are going to create a heat map for the table stated above.
 The process is given below.

 - First, select the data set of which you want to create the heat map.
 In this case, the dataset range is B2:F13